ion-oset/election-test-cases/data/README.md

     - They are heavily annotated.
 Use `make annotate` to generate the annotations in readable form, or look at the source YAML.

+`cvr/samples/jetsons`:
+: CVRs for the Jetson's election.

+    Samples for the Jetson's election used in the ABC.

 [nist-cvr-html]: https://pages.nist.gov/CastVoteRecords/
 [nist-cvr-source]: https://github.com/usnistgov/CastVoteRecords